Click here to download our leaflet

-Beanstalk Gardens is an Autism Plus social enterprise based in Fence, Sheffield.
-The business provides work experience and opportunities in horticulture for adults and young people with disabilities and/or from disadvantaged backgrounds.
+Beanstalk Gardens provide work experience and opportunities in horticulture for adults and young people with disabilities and/or from disadvantaged backgrounds.

-The projects at the sites range from supported sessions (a chargeable service) to work placements.
+The projects at the sites in Sheffield and Ampleforth range from supported sessions (a chargeable service) to work placements.
 The fruit and vegetables planted and harvested at the site are sold at local markets, festivals and to local restaurants.
 You can get involved in any part of this process.
-All of the profits from the project are reinvested to provide paid employment positions on the site.
+All of the profits from the project are reinvested to provide paid employment positions on the sites.

 Progression at Beanstalk Gardens: